pywirrarika/naki/README.md

 - Carlo Alva and Arturo Oncevay-Marcos.
 (2017).
 [Spell-checking based on syllabification and character-level graphs for a peruvian agglutinative language](http://www.aclweb.org/anthology/W17-4116).
 In Proceedings of the EMNLP 2017 Workshop on Subword & Character Level Models in NLP, SCLeM 2017.
 ACL Anthology.

+## WordNet

+- Valencia, D. M., Oncevay-Marcos, A., & Cabezudo, M. A. S. (2018).
+[WordNet-Shp: Towards the Building of a Lexical Database for a Peruvian Minority Language](http://www.lrec-conf.org/proceedings/lrec2018/pdf/1044.pdf).
+In LREC.

 ## Language ID

+- Espichán-Linares, A., & Oncevay-Marcos, A. (2017, September).
+[Language Identification with Scarce Data: A Case Study from Peru](http://chana.inf.pucp.edu.pe/papers/3-language-identification-scarce.pdf).
+In Annual International Symposium on Information Management and Big Data (pp. 90-105).
+Springer, Cham.

 - Alexandra Espichán-Linares and Arturo Oncevay-Marcos.
 2017.
-A low-resourced peruvian language identification model.
+[A low-resourced peruvian language identification model](http://ceur-ws.org/Vol-2029/paper3.pdf).
 In Proceedings of the SIMBig 2017 Track on Applied Natural Language Processing, ANLP 2017.
 Springer.
-In-press.

 - Xia, F., Lewis, C., & Lewis, W. D. (2010).
 [The Problems of Language Identification within Hugely Multilingual Data Sets](http://mt-archive.info/LREC-2010-Xia.pdf).
 In LREC.